ViciousSquid/Fio/README.md

  ## Why Fio exists

 An engine built for rapid experimentation.
-Fio explores a unified approach to level editing and runtime simulation:
+Create First person, top-down and open world games with no scripting or coding required Fio explores a unified approach to level editing and runtime simulation:
 - Reducing friction between authoring and execution
 - Reintroducing brush/CSG-based workflows in a modern runtime